Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: Broader Impact

 \section{Broader Impact}

-\textbf{Data Limitations and Ethical Considerations.} Our approach does not involve storing or releasing videos; users must download these from original sources and comply with their licenses.
-Given HD-VILA-100M~\cite{xue2022hdvila}'s long-standing public availability, we assess a low risk of the currently available videos being removed in the near future.
+\textbf{Data Limitations and Ethical Considerations.} We provide cropped multi-shot videos instead of the original videos.
+Users can also turn to download these from original sources.
+Given HD-VILA-100M~\citep{xue2022hdvila}'s long-standing public availability, we assess a low risk of the currently available videos being removed in the near future.
 Additionally, our meticulous manual annotation process is designed to avoid any ethical or legal violations.
+Specifically, our videos don't have personally identifiable information or offensive content, which is ensured by the manual annotation process.
+The authors will take the responsibility of long-term maintenance.

 \textbf{Human Rights in Annotation Process.} We have conscientiously structured the annotation process to ensure fair workloads and equitable compensation for annotators, upholding human rights standards.